 The second project formed the Northeast perfSONAR Mesh, which remains active and available to help identify and diagnose network throughput and delay issues.
 The mesh currently includes 26 nodes and 17 sites spanning 9 states.

-While we seek funding to launch the domain-specific projects, the ERN continues to explore other possibilities for infrastructure collaboration, including:
+Concurrent with the workshop series, the ERN continues to explore opportunities for collaboration, including: